kyle662606957/BioMechanics/README.md

 # BioMechanics

 With the motion data gathered by Kinect, the intersegmental forces are calculated as shown in the video.
-The inertial parameters are calculated with the De Leva Dataset, and a top-down inverse dynamics model was used to solve the forces.
+The inertial parameters are calculated with the De Leva Dataset, and a top-down inverse dynamics model are programmed to solve the forces.